JFormhals/MoBTES/README.md

-The MoBTES storage model is part of the Modelica Solar District Heating library https://github.com/MoSDH/MoSDH
+The MoBTES storage model is part of the Modelica Solar District Heating library MoSDH https://github.com/MoSDH/MoSDH